 How to Start an LLC in Texas

 Forming an LLC is a great move when starting a business in Texas.
-LLCs provide liability protection with a legal distinction between you and your company.
-Plus, LLCs are taxed as pass-through entities by default, meaning the LLC itself doesn’t pay taxes but the profits pass-through to the owners and are reported on their taxes.
+LLCs provide liability protection by legally distinguishing you from your company.
+Plus, LLCs are taxed as pass-through entities by default, meaning the LLC itself doesn’t pay taxes and the profits pass through to the owners to be reported on their individual income tax returns.

 To form your Texas LLC, you’ll need to file a Texas Certificate of Formation with the Texas Secretary of State and pay a $310 filing fee.
 But if you want your LLC to run properly, you’ll also want to take some extra steps, like getting an EIN, opening a business bank account, and writing an LLC operating agreement.
 Follow this guide for everything you need to start, run, and maintain your Texas LLC.